monxqueen/MovieApp/README.md

-<h1 align= "center">Movies App: Projeto Integrador - Vitória Code 2021</h1>
+<h1 align= "center">Movies App: Vitória Code 2021</h1>

-### 🎬 Sobre o projeto
+### 🎬 About de project
-Esse é um aplicativo Android feito em Kotlin que oferece aos usuários uma listagem de filmes utilizando o banco de dados da API do The Movie Database.
-Nele os usuários podem favoritar filmes (salvando-os localmente), filtrar filmes por um ou mais gêneros, pesquisar por filmes e ver os detalhes de algum filme selecionado.
+This is an Android application made in Kotlin that provides users with a list of movies using The Movie Database API database.
+On the app, users can favorite movies (saving them locally on their phones), filter movies by one or more genres, search for movies and see the details of any selected movie.

-## 📱 Imagens do app
+## 📱 Images
 <h1 align="center">
  <p>
  <img src="images/home.jpg" alt="Logo" width="250" height="500" padding-left="50px">